JaimieHemmings/next-portfolio/articles/githubref.md

 I'm excited to introduce **GithubRef**, a tool that allows you to search for GitHub users via the GitHub API and display their profile information.
 This project was born out of a desire to deepen my understanding of **React reducers**, explore the power of **Shadcn UI**, and get hands-on experience with **TypeScript**.

-You can check out the project here: [GithubRef on GitHub](https://githubref.netlify.app/).

 ---

 ## The Idea Behind GithubRef